Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 - `_json` - json data from GitHub (but better use the appropriate properties to access it).
 Can be `None`.
 Might return not what you'd expect it to due to threading.
 - `_last_update_check` - `datetime.datetime` of the last time we checked for an update.
 Can be `None`.
 Might return not what you'd expect it to due to threading.

-There're probably some more methods and properties.
+There are probably some more methods and properties.
 But it's **highly recommended to avoid using them**.
-Although, if you're really interested, you can read the sources.
+Although, if you're really interested, you'll find them in the sources.

 ## Some important notes:
 The versioning of your submod and the tags you're using on GitHub must have the same format (`0.0.1`), otherwise you'll have to specify the parser via the `tag_formatter` argument.

 Requests to GitHub should be done with an interval of no less than 1 hour.

-Recommended to have submods in `game/Submods/`.
+Recommended to have submods in `/game/Submods/`.

 The user can install only one update at a time, to apply the changes, they'll need to restart the game.